riceset/Hugo/content/articles/Introduction to Vim.md

 ---
-title: "Introduction to Vim"
+title: Introduction to Vim
 date: 2022-02-06
 author: Komeno
-cover: "images/vim.jpg"
+cover: images/vim.png
-description: "Vim is one of the most powerful text editors you can think of.
-In this article, I will introduce you some basic and useful Vim commands."
+description: Vim is one of the most powerful text editors you can think of.
+In this article, I will introduce you some basic and useful Vim commands.
-tags: [Vim]
+tags:
+  - Vim
 ---

 Vim is one of the most powerful text editors you can think of.
 In this article, I will introduce you some basic and useful Vim commands.